Here's What Happens If You Don't Drink Enough Water During Pregnancy, According To Science

 2. You Might Get A Wicked Headache

 Dehydration in anyone, pregnant or not, is thought to be a trigger for headaches and migraines, according to Very Well.
-It's not entirely clear what the connection exactly is, but some studies have shown the blood vessels in the head may narrow when attempting to regulate fluids.
+It's not entirely clear what the connection is, exactly, but some studies have shown the blood vessels in the head may narrow when attempting to regulate fluids.
 This would also make it harder for oxygen and blood to get to the brain, resulting in a headache.

 3. You'll Be Moody AF